SyShock/UJS/README.md

 # Universal Jobs Search
-Search for job offers of various sites all in one page
+Search for job offers on various sites, all in one page

 Description:
 A light-weight preact app I wanted to do while learning preact